Passionate about where you live and want the best for your area?

 - Community leader, developing links with all parts of the community and supporting local partnerships/organisations to campaign on local issues.

-You are able to be the Mayor or a councillor if you:
+You are able to be a councillor if you:

 - Are 18 years of age or over;